pyroesp/pyroesp.github.io/about.md

 The microcontrollers I most often use are Microchip PIC, but I have experience with: AVR, TI, STM, ...
 Hopefully I'll get around making a few interesting posts which will use my Altera CPLD or Xilinx FPGA dev boards.

-I'm open to any critique, suggestions or questions you might have.
+I'm open to any critique, suggestions or questions you might have.<br/>
-Follow me on twitter @pyroesp.
+Follow me on twitter [@pyroesp](https://twitter.com/pyroesp).

 I hope you'll enjoy the content.